 Advanced technologies are now quickly embraced by consumers, and the early adoption of new devices in this market is now the norm.

-And technology had advanced to the point that consumers have a much wider range of options available to them in the intruder alarm sector.
+And smart technology has advanced to the point that consumers have a much more extensive range of options in the intruder alarm sector.